colinaut/action-form/README.md

 * novalidate - sets novalidate on form.
 * auto-error - automatically adds af-error elements for fields that require validation, unless there is already a matching af-error.
 Also adds af-error and af-group-count for fieldsets with `data-group`.
 * store - _Requires a id on the action-form._ stores all field values in local storage as `action-form-${id}` and refills fields on reload.
 Local storage is cleared after 'reset' or a successful 'submit'.
+* data-button.prev - text for previous buttons; defaults to "Prev"
+* data-button.next - text for next buttons; defaults to "Next"
+* data-button.submit - text for submit buttons; defaults to "Submit"

 ## Element Enhancements